heypoom/algo-practice/README.md

 - [Solution](32-longest-valid-parentheses.js)

 ## 317. Shortest Distance from All Buildings

+- Pong: All good.
+However, you can also define `H` as number of houses.
+It would gives better view on time complexity => `O(H x R x C)`.

 - Time: 56 mins
 - Time Complexity: O((R * C)^2), where R is row length and C is column length.